MC-Kangan/Java-WebSocket-Demo/README.md

 - `index.html`: A simple HTML file for the WebSocket client.
 - `pom.xml`: Maven configuration file to manage dependencies and build the project.

-Why do you need both MyWebSocketServerApp.java and MyWebSocketServer.java?
+Why do you need both MyWebSocketServerApp and MyWebSocketServer?
 ==================
 `MyWebSocketServer`:
 - This class is purely focused on handling WebSocket connections and messages.